 - Module 7 provides anticipatory guidance for 3 common challenges observed in children with autism: sleep, feeding, and toilet training.

-2. For primary health care providers: The Web-Based curriculum (CE) is a continuing education course which helps primary health care providers to earn educational credits while gaining knowledge and skills to improve early identification of children with autism spectrum disorder and ensure timely and appropriate care.
-There are 3 modules covering the identification, diagnosis and management of ASD; each module contains two or three case studies based on reallife situations.
+2. For primary health care providers: The site includes a text-based developmental-behavioral pediatrics curriculum aimed to help primary health care providers to learn about the early identification of children with autism spectrum disorder and ensure timely and appropriate care.
+There are seven modules covering the the identification, diagnosis and management of ASD.

 There is also an extensive video library consisting of videos of children exhibiting echolalia, difficulty with transitions, reduced eye contact and other ritualistic behavior patterns often observed in children with ASD.
 Health practitioners can find relevant data and statistics related to ASD, CDC’s latest research on the topic and recent articles published in scientific journals on the site.
 They can download all the material for free.